AlexFrummet/QookA/README.md

 - `recipe_title`: The title of the recipe that the current turn is referring to, e.g., "Thai Spicy Duck Salad Recipe"

-- `sentence`: The surrounding sentence in a recipe that the current query is referring to, "You need to add 200g of sugar."

 - `step_number`: The step number the query is referring to, e.g., 1

-- `step_text`: The step text the query is referring to, e.g., "You need to add 200g of sugar.
-Make sure to stir the mixture well...."

 - `conv_id`: The conversation ID the query is referring to, e.g., 10